cryptocopycats/awesome-cryptokitties-bubble/README.md

 **Q: We have 365k kitties now and under 196k total sales (kitties traded or sired).
 That combined with the drop in values suggests that the demand isn't keeping pace with the supply [...] causing the market to tank.
-What do you guys think caused the crash?
+What do you think caused the crash?
 Are you working on strategies to increase kitty values or do you want the value to stabilize at $1 per cat or so as rumored?**

 **Q: Any plans to make the market more sustainable for small investors?